Carbon group: Isotopes

 There are 15 known isotopes of carbon.
 Of these, three are naturally occurring.
 The most common is stable carbon-12, followed by stable carbon-13.
 Carbon-14 is a natural radioactive isotope with a half-life of 5,730 years.

 23 isotopes of silicon have been discovered.
 Five of these are naturally occurring.
 The most common is stable silicon-28, followed by stable silicon-29 and stable silicon-30.
 Silicon-32 is a radioactive isotope that occurs naturally as a result of radioactive decay of actinides, and via spallation in the upper atmosphere.
 Silicon-34 also occurs naturally as the result of radioactive decay of actinides.

 32 isotopes of germanium have been discovered.
 Five of these are naturally occurring.
-The most common is the stable isotope germanium-74, followed by the stable isotope germanium-72, the stable isotope germanium-70, and the stable isotope germanium-73.
-The isotope germanium-76 is a primordial radioisotope.
+The most common is the stable germanium-74, followed by stable germanium-72, stable germanium-70, and stable germanium-73.
+Germanium-76 is a primordial radioisotope.

 40 isotopes of tin have been discovered.
 14 of these occur in nature.
 The most common is tin-120, followed by tin-118, tin-116, tin-119, tin-117, tin-124, tin-122, tin-112, and tin-114: all of these are stable.
 Tin also has four radioisotopes that occur as the result of the radioactive decay of uranium.
 These isotopes are tin-121, tin-123, tin-125, and tin-126.

 38 isotopes of lead have been discovered.
 9 of these are naturally occurring.
 The most common isotope is lead-208, followed by lead-206, lead-207, and lead-204: all of these are stable.
-4 isotopes of lead occur from the radioactive decay of uranium and thorium.
-These isotopes are lead-209, lead-210, lead-211, and lead-212.
+5 isotopes of lead occur from the radioactive decay of uranium and thorium.
+These isotopes are lead-209, lead-210, lead-211, lead-212 and lead-214.

-6 isotopes of flerovium (flerovium-284, flerovium-285, flerovium-286, flerovium-287, flerovium-288, and flerovium-289) have been discovered.
-None of these are naturally occurring.
+6 isotopes of flerovium (flerovium-284, flerovium-285, flerovium-286, flerovium-287, flerovium-288, and flerovium-289) have been discovered, all from human synthesis.
 Flerovium's most stable isotope is flerovium-289, which has a half-life of 2.6 seconds.